Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

 ```

 * The "permission denied" may happen if you forget either to set the _-w_ directive, or the _-u_ directive, or both at the _docker run_ command, it then falls back to root and/or /root - best is to simply copy&paste the commands here.

+FIXME: CURRENTLY THE DOCKER IMAGE IS NOT FUNCTIONAL SINCE THE PROGRAMMER (JTAG) IS NOT WORKING
+* JTAG connection: the programmer needs a udev rule.
+Test the JTAG connection: ```/opt/altera/quartus/bin/jtagd --user-start --config ~/.jtagd.conf```